formvuelate/formvuelate/index.md

 #### Defining Validation Rules

-Now that your component is configured to recieve validation state, let's take a look on how to actually validate them.
+Now that your component is configured to receive validation state, let's take a look on how to actually validate them.

 There are two approaches to specify validation rules to your schema fields, which are "field-level" and "form-level".